 Each year, Aloha United Way provides Safety Net funding to agencies working to provide basic human needs and support people experiencing crisis.
-In 2020, we have invested $1 million into 30 programs that are working in the following five areas of need:
+In 2021, we have invested in programs that are working in the following five areas of need:

 Provides a broad range of assistance for individuals and families experiencing crisis with a goal of returning the household to stability.
 The category includes medical care, mental health services, substance abuse treatment, family violence services and community disaster response provided as one-time or short-term assistance, but may also include ongoing counseling, case management or care coordination.